 In July 2017 these moms attended the first FASD conference in Maine sponsored by the Maine Developmental Disabilities Council and FASD United (formerly NOFAS - National Organization for Fetal Alcohol Syndrome).
 FASD experts from all over the country gathered at Colby College for the "Northeast Conference on Fetal Alcohol Spectrum Disorders."

 In early 2019 in another part of the state, a sibling of an adult with FASD came upon an archived Maine Public interview with one of these moms, the presenters, and sponsors of this 2017 conference.
 Although a nurse and a teacher, this family member had searched for years, to no avail, for support for her sibling.
 Listening to this interview, she learned that she was not alone.
 Professionals and other families were working to establish FASD-informed services and diagnostic capacity here in Maine.

 These three women finally met and formed FASD Maine.
 Since 2019, FASD Maine has been working to prevent prenatal alcohol exposure/PAE and FASD, and make services and support accessible to those affected by FASD.

 Work to increase awareness of FASD through outreach to families, providers, agencies, teachers, law enforcement, community stakeholders, legislators.

 Direct providers, agencies, educators, and law enforcement to FASD-informed education and training; direct caregivers and families to FASD-informed training and support, thus increasing FASD diagnostic capacity, support services, and prevention of PAE/FASD.

 Break down silos among stakeholders by bringing together individuals affected by FASD, their caregivers and providers, and agencies and policy makers.

 Address the stigma associated with FASDs by educating Mainers to understand the complexities of the disability, while honoring the strengths of those impacted, promoting an inclusive accepting culture.*

 Reduce the co-occurrence of childhood trauma and FASD by working to improve access to early diagnosis of, and intervention services for those affected by FASD.

 FASD Maine has recruited four Maine health centers serving prenatal and pediatric patients, for participation in the Boston Medical Center/PROOF Alliance HRSA funded Safest Choice Learning Collaborative.
-Through virtual education (ECHO), the Collaborative provides a yearlong training in prevention of PAE/FASD, FASD screening and diagnosis, and support of children, through adolescence, with suspected or confirmed FASD.
+Through virtual education (ECHO), the Collaborative provides training in prevention of prenatal alcohol exposure, FASD screening and diagnosis, and support of children through adolescence, with suspected or confirmed FASD.